Stimulus Equipment

 -

 If you get the error 'VPixx Device FPGA device appears unprogrammed' this means the USB connection to the Projector has failed.
-Switch the KVM to 2 or and then back to 1, or vice versa, for 10 seconds to restore connection.
-You can switch between Windows 10 and the NeuroDebian CEP using the KVM, whilst the projector is live, and the projector will display the selected desktop.
+Switch the KVM to another position and then back again, for 10 seconds to restore connection.
+You can switch between KVM positions whilst the projector is live, and the projector will display the selected desktop.

-These should be all you need for basic use of the VPixx.
-Instructions with detailed trouble shooting steps are found here.
-UPDATED SEPT 2021 - if the projector / console screen is flickering for more than a minute after booting you may need to reboot.
+These should be all you need for basic use of the VPixx. if the projector / console screen is flickering for more than a minute after booting you may need to reboot.

-The projector should be set at 16:9 1920x1080@120Hz.
+The projector optimum setting is 16:9 1920x1080@120Hz.
+However differing PCs/Laptops may not offer this.. check your paradigm is not adversely affected by refresh rate changes.
 The Projector overfills the rear projection screen and the useful resolution is closer to 4:3 1440x1080 visible.
 Always verify your paradigm's visual elements are; not only visible on the projector screen and stimulus machine monitor, but also remain so via the participant superior mirror.

 Recovering responses/triggers via NATA Interface